petk/php-build-system/docs/php-installation.md

 ```

 The optional `--prefix` configure option sets the location where the built files
 layout is put.
-By default it is set to `/usr/local`.
+Default prefix is `/usr/local`.
 The optional `INSTALL_ROOT`
 environment variable can set the parent location where the prefixed built files
 layout will be put.
-By default it is empty and it is usually used to set the
+By default, it is empty and it is usually used to set the
 stage directory to perform additional tasks on the built files before being
 packaged or distributed.